 Lisa earned a BS in Psychology at Liberty University and is pursuing her MSW at Tulane University.
 Additionally, Lisa studied Non-Profit Leadership at University of Notre Dame and Military Family Matters at USC.

-Lisa is currently pursuing her a degree in Psychology focused on military relations at Liberty University and hopes to gain a Master’s degree in Human Services.
-She is also currently attending Notre Dame to complete her studies in Nonprofit Management.
 Lisa’s husband was initially injured as a USMC infantry Marine in 2003 during the Battle of An Nasiriyah.
 During this battle, from a combination of enemy fire and Air Force strikes, her husband lost 18 men out of 23 and received a Traumatic Brain Injury.
 He was flown home early from that deployment due to psychological and physical injuries.
 Her husband recovered and continued to serve and deploy until 2011 when it was apparent his injuries were no longer minor.
 They faced a medical retirement in 2012, where he was retired for TBI and PTSD.
-During this time Lisa continued to assist active duty families through the Family Readiness Program as a Family Readiness Assistant.
+During this time Lisa continued to assist active duty families through the MCCS Family Readiness Program as a Family Readiness Assistant.

 When she isn’t heading up her non-profit and caregiving, Lisa likes to spend time on the beaches near where she resides in North Carolina.